ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

 **Optional arguments**

-- epsg (int), epsg code of the coordinate system of the extent. default 4326 (webmercator)
+- epsg (int), epsg code of the coordinate system of the extent. default 3857 (webmercator)
+- token (string)

+## getLocationInfo

+    ellipsis.path.raster.timestamp.getLocationInfo()

+Get raster values for a list of locations.

+**Mandatory arguments**

+- pathId (uuid)
+- timestampId (uuid)
+- locations.
+List containing points of interest.
+Each element in the list should be a list with two floats (list)

+**Optional arguments**

+- epsg (int), epsg code of the coordinate system of the input locations default 4326 (WGS84)
 - token (string)

 ## trash